A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Related Work

 \subsection{Human Motion Intention Recognition}

-Model-free methods based on deep networks, which can obtain higher-level features from sensor signals without domain-specific knowledge, have achieved great success in recent years, such as CNN \cite{9447716}, LSTM \cite{9174996}, CNN-BiLSTM \cite{sun2022continuous}.
-However, the above methods are difficult to perform well on cross-subjects due to individual differences.
-Domain adaption is an effective method to cross-domain (subject) problems.
-Zhang \e \cite{zhang2020unsupervised1} incorporated an unsupervised cross-subject adaptation method to predict the HMI of the target subject without labels.
-Zhang \e \cite{zhang2022gaussian} proposed a novel non-adversarial cross-subject adaptation method for HMI recognition.
+\tc{Model-free methods based on deep networks, which can obtain higher-level features from sensor signals without domain-specific knowledge, have achieved great success in recent years, such as CNN \cite{9447716}, LSTM \cite{9174996}, CNN-BiLSTM \cite{sun2022continuous}.
+However, the model-free methods based on the above deep networks are difficult to perform well on cross-subjects problem due to individual differences.} Domain adaption is an effective method to cross-domain (subject) problems.
+Zhang \e \cite{zhang2020unsupervised1} incorporated an unsupervised cross-subject adaptation method to predict the HMI of the target subject without labels. \tx{Zhang \e \cite{zhang2022gaussian} proposed a novel non-adversarial cross-subject adaptation method (EDHKD) for HMI recognition.
 The ensemble diverse hypotheses method was designed to mitigate the cross-subject divergence \cite{zhang2023ensemble}.
-However, the above methods ignore the difference between each source subject, essentially a single-source UDA method, which may cause a sub-optimal solution to the problem.
+EDHKD is the state-of-the-art method for HMI using domain adaptation technology.
+It mitigates the cross-subject divergence by training feature generators to minimize the upper bound of the classification discrepancy, and maximizes the discrepancy among multiple feature generators to learn diverse and complete features.} However, the above methods ignore the difference between each source subject, essentially a single-source UDA method, which may cause a sub-optimal solution to the problem.
 Few multi-source UDA studies have focused on recognizing HMI.
 Therefore, this paper aims to propose a novel multi-source UDA method for HMI recognition. \textit{To the best of our knowledge, WMDD is the first work about multi-source UDA used for HMI recognition.}